arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 ### Decoding `digit ob_digit[1];`

 `ob_digit` is an array of `digit` by statically allocated size `1` and if required could be malloced to any length.
-Judging by this variable we can say that this array will store digits of the integer but we are not sure how it is actually storing it.

----Generally, In languages like C/C++, the precision of integers is limited to 64-bit, but Python has built-in support for Arbitrary-precision integers.
-Since Python 3 there is no longer a simple integer type, and all integers are represented as a bignum. calculations are performed on numbers whose digits of precision are limited only by the available memory of the host system.
+Generally, In low-level languages like C, the precision of integers is limited to 64-bit, but Python has built-in support for [Arbitrary-precision integers](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
+Since Python 3 all integers are represented as a bignum and calculations are performed on numbers whose digits are limited only by the available memory of the host system.

 # Understanding storage